rawanfouda213/HR-System/README.md

 ✔ Payroll Administration

-✔ From keeping an eye on employee attendance to computing bonus hours.
+✔ keeping an eye on employee attendance to computing bonus hours.

 ## Features
 ● **LogIn**: Hr Creates Accounts For Employees and Specify Roles and Permissions For each User.